txty-io/texterify/README.md

 # After everything has started create the database in another terminal.
 docker-compose exec app bin/rails db:create db:migrate db:seed

-# Service is now available at http://localhost.
+# Service is now available at http://localhost. 🎉
 ```

 This will install the latest version of the service available at the time of setting up.
+For production you want to pin it to a specific version (see `TEXTERIFY_TAG`).

 ## 🛠️ Tools & Integrations